French Placement Test

 To access FRENCH PLACEMENT TEST ON-LINE enter password: roaree1.

 The placement test is designed for placement in the first four semesters of French at Columbia University (first-year Elementary French courses are 1101-1102, and second year Intermediate French courses are 1201-1202).
 The first few questions are used as “checks” to determine the approximate performance level of the student.
 The computer presents items of increasing difficulty until an item is missed.
 The test will then adjust itself to your level, and drop back to an easier item.
 When you answer correctly, F-CAPE (French Computerized Adaptive Placement Exam) will give you an item that is as difficult or more difficult.
 When you answer incorrectly several times with the same difficulty index, the exam will terminate and assign you a score.

 000-279 Elementary French I, 1101

 450-624 Intermediate French II, 1202

-Students with no previous knowledge of French can fulfill the language requirement by taking the four-semester sequence of introductory and intermediate courses, FREN W1101, FREN W1102, W1201, and W1202 at Columbia.
+Students with no previous knowledge of French can fulfill the language requirement by taking the four-semester sequence of introductory and intermediate courses, FREN W1101, FREN W1102, FREN W1201, and FREN W1202 at Columbia.